Camp Ashraf: 2011 raid

 On April 8, 2011, Iraqi security forces in bulldozers and Humvees stormed Camp Ashraf in an action enthusiastically hailed by the Iranian government.
 The Iraqi government, however, stated it believed that the event was a "riot".
 According to Amnesty International, video clips of the April 8 clashes "appear to show Iraqi soldiers indiscriminately firing into the crowds and using vehicles to try and run others down".
 As a conclusion, it was confirmed by a UN human rights official, 34 residents were killed and 318 wounded by Iraqi forces.

 During Summer 2011, the Iranian authorities took new suppressive measures for espionage against Ashraf residents by installing two tall communication poles south of Camp Ashraf, preparing the grounds for the next attacks.
-The Iraqi government said that the PMOI must leave the country by the end of 2011.
+The Iraqi government said that the MEK must leave the country by the end of 2011.

-The Central Investigation Court No 4 of the Spanish National Court, in face of the impossibility of any investigation into the massacres in Ashraf inside Iraq by a government that itself has ordered these massacres, has taken on this case.
-In its last writ dated July 11, 2011, the court summoned senior Iraqi officers to appear before the court on October 3, 2011, for war crimes.
-The Iraqi prime minister Nouri al-Maliki is also to appear before the court once he leaves his post as premier that gives him immunity from judicial prosecution.
+The Central Investigation Court No 4 of the Spanish National Court, in face of the impossibility of any investigation into the massacres in Camp Ashraf by a government that itself ordered these massacres, took on this case.
+In July 11, 2011, the court summoned senior Iraqi officers to appear before the court on October 3, 2011, for war crimes.
+The Iraqi prime minister Nouri al-Maliki was also ordered to appear before the court once he leaves his post as premier that gives him immunity from judicial prosecution.